 Start by working force with volume and not with high load

 Everyone gets old.
 Inevitably.
 So over the years, your muscles, tendons, and surrounding tissues tend to become stiffer and lose elasticity, which can contribute to an overall loss of strength and an increased risk of injury.

-If we add to this the intrinsic micro-lesve factor of strength work (necessary as we have seen), we need to start this type of training concretely.
+If we add the intrinsic micro-lesve factor of strength work (necessary, as we have seen), we need to start this type of training concretely.

 Recent studies have shown that both high-load and low-load strength training could boost muscle protein synthesis and hypertrophy to the same degree.

 This image, so ingrained in a sport that shows how we have to lift a lot of weight and buy material to gain muscle, is not necessarily the only way to gain muscle mass.